jfpanisset/aswf-infra-packer/README.md

 To replace the Linux Foundation identity system at https://identity.linuxfoundation.org/ we will instead use OpenLDAP.
 It might be possible (preferable?) to stick OpenLDAP inside a container, for now it will run directly on the dev host.
 On Ubuntu 18.04 the default configuration for OpenLDAP's `slapd` daemon uses AppArmor to limit where slapd can store databases (see `/etc/apparmor.d/usr.sbin.slapd`), by default in `/var/lib/ldap`, whereas the `slapd_mdb_dir` Ansible role variable wants to store the `mbd` database in `/var/lib/slapd`, we need to make sure to point it to '/var/lib/ldap'.

-The tutorial at https://www.digitalocean.com/community/tutorials/how-to-encrypt-openldap-connections-using-starttls is used as the basis of setting up self signed SSL certificates for `slapd`, a tricky subtlety is that you cannot set the TLS-related config entries `olcTLSCertificateKeyFile` and `olcTLSCertificateFile` independantly (you get a `implementation specific)error (80)` if you try to do so, as per https://github.com/ansible/ansible/issues/25665), unfortunately the `stuvusit.slapd-config` Ansible role does not have support for setting multiple config entries at once.
-There exists a pull request for a `ldap_attrs` Ansible module at https://github.com/ansible/ansible/pull/31664 but unfortunately it hasn't been accepted yet into an official Ansible release, so for now we use a workaround.
+The tutorials at https://www.digitalocean.com/community/tutorials/how-to-encrypt-openldap-connections-using-starttls and https://medium.com/@griggheo/notes-on-ldap-server-setup-and-client-authentication-546f51cbd6f4 as well as the [osixia/openldap Docker Container](https://github.com/osixia/docker-openldap) are used as the basis of setting up self signed SSL certificates for `slapd`, a tricky subtlety is that you cannot set the TLS-related config entries `olcTLSCertificateKeyFile` and `olcTLSCertificateFile` independantly (you get a `implementation specific)error (80)` if you try to do so, as per https://github.com/ansible/ansible/issues/25665).
+There exists a pull request for a `ldap_attrs` Ansible module at https://github.com/ansible/ansible/pull/31664 but unfortunately it hasn't been accepted yet into an official Ansible release, so for now we use the workaround in that pull request discussion.

 ## TLS Considerations